Last Updated on

 When you meter the scene in matrix metering mode, it takes a general exposure of the scene.
 Because it’s a night scene, the camera thinks it needs to increase the exposure so the image can be brighter.
 What this does is placing the bright lights to the far right of the histogram - highlights clipping.

-It’s still the same principle.
-Except you probably need more than just three exposures.
+You probably just need more than just three exposures.
 There's also a good chance that you may have to bracket manually.

 The image above was taken in Av mode, with the default metering mode.
 Give the ISO and aperture, the calculated exposure time was 30s.
 The histogram shows mostly shadows and darks (the night sky) with a flat, thick line across the midtones, highlights and brights.